Meet Archives

 John Reed

-John Reed is a fierce human and civil rights advocate who has worked collaboratively with community leaders and legislators for a half century to identify and address the problems and needs of people of color and the underserved on Cape Cod.
-He has bucked the system...
+John Reed was a fierce human and civil rights advocate who worked collaboratively with community leaders and legislators for a half century to identify and address the problems and needs of people of color and the underserved on Cape Cod.
+He bucked the system of...

 William H. Carney